 Yes!
 Each year volunteers are integral to the success of Brisbane Open House.

-Volunteer registrations for 2019 are not open yet, be sure to subscribe to our newsletter and keep up to date on all volunteering and event information.
+We’ll be in touch soon, and don’t forget to subscribe to our newsletter and keep up to date on all volunteering and event information.

 Can I suggest a building for Brisbane Open House?

 If you would like to suggest a building which could be included in next years program, please complete a building suggestion form here.

 Buildings invited to participate in Brisbane Open House are selected based on their architectural significance and the fact that they are not usually accessible to the general public.

 Brisbane Open House is family friendly, with many buildings offering children’s activities – all kid’s activities and family friendly buildings will be announced when we launch the full program in September.